How do you control attacks from aphids on roses? Here’s the scene!

 - Mix thoroughly and use immediately.

-Neem oil is one of our favorite natural pest control options for aphids, scale insects, spider mites, mealybugs and a host of other garden pests.
+Neem oil is one of our favorite natural pest control options for aphids, scale insects, spider mites, mealybugs, and other garden insects.

-The oil has a low toxicity for animals and humans along with being a powerful deterrent to unwanted insects.
+The oil has low toxicity for animals and humans and is a powerful deterrent to unwanted insects.

-Neem oil is a useful natural insecticide against soft-bodied pests, but it also interferes with the feeding activities of larger, tougher pests such as beetles.
+Neem oil is a useful natural insecticide against soft-bodied insects, but it also interferes with the feeding activities of larger, tougher insects such as beetles.

-Though this article is focused on controlling aphids or rose bushes, Japanese beetles and other pest attack roses as well.
+Though this article is focused on controlling white aphids on rose bushes, Japanese beetles and other pests attack roses as well.

-In general, use horticultural oils as your last option for controlling aphids.
+In general, use horticultural oils as your last rose aphids treatment option for controlling these pests.

-Oil sprays use to be heavy.
+Oil sprays used to be heavy.
 Today, these horticultural oils are refined and “lightweight.”

 Most of these oils are safe for use on many plants throughout the growing season as new colonies of pests appear.

 The oil is applied, dries up, and is non-toxic to plants but very effective in pest control.